-In order to access the functions delcared herein, it is usually also required to additionally link against the library libm.a.
-See also the related FAQ entry.
+- In order to access the functions delcared herein, it is usually also required to additionally link against the library libm.a.
+See also the related FAQ entry. - Math functions do not raise exceptions and do not change the errno variable.
+Therefore the majority of them are declared with const attribute, for better optimization by GCC.